philjord/ElderScrollsExplorer/README.md

 ####It does not have:

-- An avatar for your character

-- AI of any sort for NPCs/CREAs
+- Reasonable AI for NPCs/CREAs

 - Any game play elements